YuraLitvinov/edid-inject-for-fedora-wayland/README.md

 to mess something up.
 Now you see 'Detailed timing'.
 Click on CVT Format wizard and, in my case, set 'Reduced blankings' to ON.
 Tweak Pixel Clock to the limit of bandwidth (150 MHZ).
 It will self-adjust to use the maximum refresh rate.
 Now in top-right corner select 'File', then 'Save as' and choose a name for your new bin file.
-5. cat <name-of-your-choice-AW>.bin | monitor-parse-edid # Check whether the configuration is set, if it's alright, then you can go further.
+5. cat 'name-of-your-choice-AW'.bin | monitor-parse-edid # Check whether the configuration is set, if it's alright, then you can go further.
 # Pay special attention To Modeline "YYYYxZZZZ" QQQ - these QQQ are your set bandwidth, they should not exceed the Max video bandwidth at any means!
 # Now check hsync vsync - if those are set as they should, in my case it's +hsync -vsync, then go further
 5. sudo mkdir /lib/firmare/edid/ #Create a directory where you will put this bin file
-6. sudo cp <name-of-your-choice-AW>.bin /lib/firmware/edid/ # Copy AW EDID Editor output to this directory you previously had created.
+6. sudo cp 'name-of-your-choice-AW'.bin /lib/firmware/edid/ # Copy AW EDID Editor output to this directory you previously had created.
 7. xrandr --verbose # Use this to identify which port your monitor utilizes.
-8. sudo nano /etc/default/grub # Open the grub config and copy this: drm.edid_firmware=edid/<name-of-your-choice-AW>.bin video=<port name>:e #Without angle brackets for video=<port name>, obviously.
+8. sudo nano /etc/default/grub # Open the grub config and copy this: drm.edid_firmware=edid/'name-of-your-choice-AW'.bin video='port name':e #Without apostrophes for video='port name', obviously.
 #If you have finished the step number 8, you can now proceed to step number 9
 9. sudo grub2-mkconfig -o /boot/grub2/grub.cfg # Update your grub to actually inject the EDID.
 9. reboot # Initialize the change.
 After rebooting, plug out your monitor and plug it back in if your screen isn't outputting anything, this helped me.